 The laws of Massachusetts are complex and can be confusing.
 The exact charge and penalty you face will depend on the facts of your case.
 There are several different burglary laws:

 Burglary Laws, Defined

-Generally, if you are accused of burglary, you will face felony charges and up to 20 years in prison.
-If, however, this is your second or greater offense, you will face no less than 5 years in prison.
+If you are accused of burglary, you will face felony charges which under the statute have a maximum of up to 20 years in prison.
+If you are accused of a second or greater offense, you will face no less than 5 years in prison as a minimum.